MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-manual-conversion.md

 ---
-Description: Shows how to manually package a Windows desktop application (like Win32, WPF, and Windows Forms) for Windows 10.
+description: Shows how to manually package a Windows desktop application (like Win32, WPF, and Windows Forms) for Windows 10.
 title: Package an application manually (Desktop Bridge) ms.date: 07/29/2019 ms.topic: article